 There will be people walking around in the park with a giant block of ice and an array of different syrups or cordials to pick from to put on the ice that has been sliced into a cup.

-It is a Suriname delicacy and I 100% recommend you to try this, it is amazing and very refreshing!More Info (click to expand)
+It is a Suriname delicacy and I 100% recommend you to try this, it is amazing and very refreshing!More Info (click to show all)

 3. Explore the streets of Nieuwe Binnenweg